 - The leg press gives you a false sense of security.
 Because it's a seemingly ‘easier exercise' to learn, lifters tend to load the movement much heavier than they can handle.

 - The leg press is not a compound movement.
 This means it only targets one muscle group.
-If you’re looking for the best exercises to do in a short amount of time, then you’ll want to stick with strictly compound movements, like the squat.
+If you're looking for the best exercises to do quickly, then you'll want to stick with strictly compound movements, like the squat.

 Leg Press vs. Squat: Muscles Used

-However, a study by Escamilla et. al (2001), looked at the muscular differences between the squat and leg press and investigated how different technique variations could lead to different muscle activity.
+However, a study by Escamilla et. al (2001), looked at the muscular differences between the squat and leg press and investigated how different technique variations could lead to different activation in the leg muscles.

 The study included 10 lifters who performed the squat, a high foot placement leg press, and a low foot placement leg press employing a wide stance, narrow stance, and two-foot angle positions (feet straight and feet turned out).